ImaginaryNumb3r/Hephaestus-Experimental/src/remarks.md

 For Version 1.1
  - Low-level Argument API
  - Convenience-level Parser API
- - Non-alphanumeric characters for arguments if they don't start as prefixes
+ - Non-alphanumeric characters for arguments if they don't inclusiveStart as prefixes
  - Custom delimiters, and no delimiters if required
  - case insensitive mode
  - Custom return types: Long, Bool, Double, String <- bool interferes with "Option".